 Pukekohe First World War memorial.
 This memorial was moved to its present site in April 1980.
-See also: an image of the memorial in 1921 (Manukau Libraries website).
+The second image shows the memorial in its original location in 1921.

 On 6 November 1921 Prime Minister William Massey unveiled the Pukekohe First World War memorial.
 The war memorial gates were situated on a plot of land donated by Mr William Roulston on the eastern side of the railway line.
 They included a column inset with a bas relief sculpture of a soldier holding a flag.
 This was later replaced by an alternative version, for which a local returned soldier, W.J.
 (Bill) Short, had reputedly served as the model.